dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 "variable load"), we've highlighted it in either green or red.
-Green means our probe detected that the model thinks this variable is not nullable, while red means the model thinks it is nullable.^[We can also query our probe at non-variable tokens, but its not clear what the output would mean, since we only train on and label variables.]
+Green means our probe detected that the model thinks this variable is not nullable, while red means the model thinks it is nullable.^[We can also query our probe at non-variable tokens, but it's not clear what the output would mean, since we only train on and label variables.]

 The most interesting case is the variable `result`.
-When it first appears in the `if` statement, it's highlighted in red because it comes from `find_value`, which returns an `Optional[int]`.
-But when it appears again in the `print` statement inside the `if` block, it's highlighted in green!
+When it first appears in the `if` statement, it's highlighted in green because it comes from `find_value`, which returns an `Optional[int]`.
+But when it appears again in the `print` statement inside the `if` block, it's highlighted in red!
 This shows that the model understands that inside the `if result` block, `result` can't be `None` anymore.